67P/hubot-kredits/README.md

 Internet and automatically create proposals for issuing kredits for project contributions.

+## Setup

+You will need an Ethereum wallet for your bot, so it can interact with the Ethereum smart contracts. `npm run create-wallet` will do the job for you.

 ## Configuration

 As usual in Hubot, you can add all config as environment variables.